impeterbol/instagram-bot-like-images/README.md

 7. Once the bot goes till the end of the profile it will start providing Uncaught TypeError: Cannot read property 'click' of null at <anonymous>: - now you're fine clearing the Interval

+#Important:

+By using this code you may potentially get blocked by Instagram for some time if they discover you're doing this automatically - be mindful of the interval between the likes!